 Think slightly warm.
 This winter, San Diego has a 33-40% chance of temps leaning above normal.

 Drought conditions are likely being kept at bay.
-January-October 2023 made for the 12th wettest year to date in San Diego County in the past 129 years, although October 2023 was the 23rd driest on record.
+January-October 2024 made for the 38th wettest year to date in San Diego County in the past 130 years, and October 2024 was the 14th driest on record.

 Drizzlin’ in December

-San Diegans know we have it good when it comes to winter: The average high temperature in December is 63.3°.
+San Diegans know we have it good when it comes to winter: The average high temperature in December is 63.3° and the nighttime low is 52.7°.
 It’s typically the month with the most rainfall — 5.8 days, or up to 1.65 inches of total rain — and the shortest days with 10 hours of daylight.

 Keeping it cool in January